modular-magician/terraform-provider-google-beta/website/docs/r/healthcare_dataset_iam.html.markdown

 # IAM policy for Google Cloud Healthcare dataset

-~> **Warning:** These resources are in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

 Three different resources help you manage your IAM policy for Healthcare dataset.
 Each of these resources serves a different use case:

 * `google_healthcare_dataset_iam_policy`: Authoritative.
 Sets the IAM policy for the dataset and replaces any existing policy already attached.